Academy condemns Will Smith's actions, launches review - NewsBreak

 Representatives for Smith didn’t immediately return messages Monday.

-The joke that provoked Smith was not part of Rock’s routine during the rehearsals leading up to the show, according to two sources close to production who were not authorized to speak publicly.
+The joke that provoked Smith was not part of Rock’s routine during the rehearsals leading up to the show, according to two sources close to production who was not authorized to speak publicly.

 Rock had joked about Pinkett Smith before.
 He hosted the 2016 Oscars, when some were boycotting the ceremony over the #OscarsSoWhite group of nominees, including the Smiths.
 Said Rock: “Jada boycotting the Oscars is like me boycotting Rihanna’s panties.
 I wasn’t invited.”